AlexisN94/FlexTime-Clock/README.md

 This clockface allows you to set your usual day-start and day-end times in the settings, in order to have a visual representation of how far along you are in *your own* day.

 Say, you usually wake up at 22h30 and go to bed at 06h00.
+That's your day-time and it will be displayed with a gray ring and red hand.

-That's your day time and 22h30.
-Conversely, from 06h00 to 22h30 will be your night-time.
+Conversely, from 06h00 to 22h30 will be your night-time and it will be displayed with a purple ring and hand.

+The clock hand will hit the 12 o'clock position at 22h30 and again at 06h00.

+During the day-time (22h30 - 06h00), the hand will hit the 17 o'clock position when it's actually 02h15.
+At this point, half of your the day has passed.
+During the night-time, the hand will hit the 17 o'clock position when it's actually 14h15.
+At this point, half of your the night has passed.

+In the settings, you can hide any of the elements that you don't like, except for the rings.

 ### Screenshots